ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 .. note::

-  Using the test bed's REST API is an advanced feature that needs to first be enabled before it can be used.
+  Using the Test Bed's REST API is an advanced feature that needs to first be enabled before it can be used.
 This is done by setting the
-  `AUTOMATION_API_ENABLED`_ property to true in the test bed's configuration.
+  `AUTOMATION_API_ENABLED`_ property to true in the Test Bed's configuration.

 .. _domains__specification__actor_list: